- Home

 Experts recommend using a water hose, a loud noise (e.g., banging pots together), or throwing a towel or blanket over the fighting cats from a safe distance to break up the altercation.
 This should distract them long enough for them to disengage and retreat.

-Examine Your Cat(s) for Injuries
+Examine the Cat(s) for Injuries

 Clean and Treat Minor Wounds

 Apply a small amount of pet-safe antibiotic ointment to promote healing and prevent infection.
 Monitor the wounds closely for signs of worsening, such as increased redness, swelling, or discharge.
-If you notice any concerning changes, consult your veterinarian promptly.
+If you notice any concerning changes, consult a veterinarian promptly.

 Observe for Behavioral Changes

-Reevaluate Your Cat's Environment
+Reevaluate the Environment

 In Summary